 For media inquiries contact: email@example.com

-Silky Shah, Executive Director of Detention Watch Network, issued the following statement in response:
+In response to this news, Silky Shah, Executive Director of Detention Watch Network issued the following statement: